 The fair value hierarchy establishes three levels to classify the inputs of valuation techniques used to measure fair value.
+As required by IFRS 13, assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The three levels of the fair value hierarchy are described below: